paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

     (i) the assessment of the intelligence community of the counterintelligence threats or other risks to the United States posed by foreign commercial spyware;

-    (ii) the assessment of the intelligence community of whether the foreign commercial spyware has been used to target United States Government personnel.11 So in original.
-The period probably should be a semicolon.
+    (ii) the assessment of the intelligence community of whether the foreign commercial spyware has been used to target United States Government personnel;

     (iii) whether the original owner or developer retains any of the physical property or intellectual property associated with the foreign commercial spyware;